ssmirr/appdev-chapters/minimal-javascript.md

 Okay, what about if we want the method to accept both a block _and_ arguments?

-What if I wanted to improve the methods such that the caller gets to choose the character used to draw the border:
+What if I wanted to improve the methods such that the caller gets to choose the size and character of the the border:

 ```ruby
 border(20, "*") do